forlilab/Ringtail/README.md

 In `read` mode, an existing database is read in and used to filter or export results.

 When filtering, a text log file will be created containing the results passing the given filter(s).
 The default log name is `output_log.txt` and by default will include the ligand name and binding energy of every pose passing filtering criteria.
 The log name may be changed with the `--log` option and the information written to the log can be specified with `--out_fields`.
-The full list of available output fields may be seen by using the `--help`` option with `read` mode (see example above).
+The full list of available output fields may be seen by using the `--help` option with `read` mode (see example above).
 By default, only the information for the top-scoring binding pose will be written to the log.
 If desired, each individual passing pose can be written by using the `--all_poses` flag.
 The passing results may also be ordered in the log file using the `--order_results` option.

 No filtering is performed if no filters are given.
 If both `--eworst` and `--epercentile` are used together, the `--eworst` cutoff alone is used.
 The same is true of `--leworst` and `--leffpercentile`.

 When filtering, the passing results are saved as a view in the database.
 This view is named `passing_results` by default.
 The user can specify a name for the view using the `--bookmark_name` option.
 Other data for poses in a view may be accessed later using the `--new_data_from_bookmark` option.
 When `max_miss` > 0 is used, a view is created for each combination of interaction filters and is named `<bookmark_name>_<n>` where n is the index of the filter combination in the log file (indexing from 0).

+Filtering may take from seconds to minutes, depending on the size of the database, roughly scaling as O(n) for n database entries.
+To speed up subsequent filtering runs, one may filter from a previous bookmark (specified with `--bookmark_name`) with the `--filter_bookmark` flag.

 ##### Other available outputs
 The primary outputs from rt_process_vs are the database itself (`write` mode) and the filtering log file (`read` mode).
 There are several other output options as well, intended to allow the user to further explore the data from a virtual screening.